awslabs/aws-lambda-go-api-proxy/README.md

 }
 ```

+## Other frameworks
+This package also supports [Negroni](https://github.com/urfave/negroni), [GorillaMux](https://github.com/gorilla/mux), and plain old `HandlerFunc` - take a look at the code in their respective sub-directories.
+All packages implement the `Proxy` method exactly like our Gin sample above.

 ## Deploying the sample
 We have included a [SAM template](https://github.com/awslabs/serverless-application-model) with our sample application.
 You can use the [AWS CLI](https://aws.amazon.com/cli/) to quickly deploy the application in your AWS account.